-Pediatric vaccine administration in Marin County can begin after a three-step approval process by state and federal regulatory agencies.
-This is to ensure data related to the vaccine is carefully reviewed and vaccine administration is deemed safe prior to approval.
+Pediatric vaccine administration in Marin County began in early November of 2021 after a three-step approval process by state and federal regulatory agencies.
+This multi-step process ensures data related to the vaccine is carefully reviewed and vaccine administration is deemed safe prior to approval.

 The first required step in the process is for the U.S. Food and Drug Administration to issue an Emergency Use Authorization (EUA).
 This occurred on October 29.

-The second required step is review and authorization by the U. S. Centers for Disease Control and Prevention (CDC).
-CDC’s Advisory Committee on Immunization Practices is scheduled to discuss the matter November 2-3 and issue a recommendation, and then the Director of the CDC will decide whether adopt the recommendation and authorize use of the vaccine.
+The second required step is a review and authorization by the U. S. Centers for Disease Control and Prevention (CDC).
+CDC’s Advisory Committee on Immunization Practices discussed the matter on November 2 and issued a recommendation.
+The Director of the CDC reviewed each agencies' recommendation alongside data presented by Pfizer and finally gave her approval of the vaccine's authorization for pediatric recipients.
 This occurred on November 2.

 The final step involved review and approval by the Western States Scientific and Safety Review Workgroup.
 This occurred on November 3, paving the way for COVID-19 pediatric vaccinations to begin in California and Marin County.

 A third primary series dose for certain immunocompromised children 5 through 11 years of age was approved on January 6.